Daniel Zimmermann

-Daniel Zimmermann (born 3 May 1982 in Düsseldorf) is a German politician, founder of the PETO party, and he has been the mayor of Monheim am Rhein since 21 October 2009.
+Daniel Zimmermann (born 3 May 1982 in Düsseldorf) is a German politician, founder of the PETO party, and he was the mayor of Monheim am Rhein from 2009 until 2025.
 When elected, he was the youngest mayor in Germany.

 Professional career

 Zimmermann grew up as the son of a printing press technician and an administration clerk in Baumberg.
 From 1988 to 1992 he attended the Geschwister-Scholl-Grundschule (elementary school) in Baumberg.
 Then he advanced to the Otto-Hahn-Gymnasium in Monheim, where he achieved Abitur in 2001.
 Afterwards he underwent civil service at the Biologische Station Urdenbacher Kämpe e.V..
 From 2002 to 2008 he studied French and Physics at the University of Cologne to become a teacher.
 In December 2008 he achieved the first Staatsexamen.
 At last he worked as a scientist at the Romanisches Seminar (seminar for Romance languages) at the university.
 He was a tutor for the intermediate examination at the language-related sector of the subjects French, Italian, Spanish and Portuguese and prepared his PhD-thesis.